Trail Report: Ashland County

 The Tri-County Corridor from Ashland to Superior is always OPEN.
-It was groomed on Thursday, Jan.
-22, and is in very good shape with a nice, smooth surface for riding, according to Bill Chandler, president of the Ashland County Snowmobile Alliance.
+It was last groomed on Feb.
+23. The corridor is in “real good shape” with a nice, smooth surface for riding, according to Bill Chandler, president of the Ashland County Snowmobile Alliance.

 News & Events: In addition to snowmobiling, Ashland offers cross-country skiing, hiking, snowshoeing, ice fishing, and sledding.
 And be sure to check listings on our website, www.visitashland.com, for information on our upcoming outdoor events.